ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/06-storing-displaying-data.md

     ![Create the query](/images/asaquery.png)

-2. Write the following query, make sure to update _DeviceInputStream_ and _ThingLabsOutput_ in the following query to the stream analytics input and output values you created in the previous steps.
+2. Write the following query.
+Make sure to update _DeviceInputStream_ and _ThingLabsOutput_ to the stream analytics input and output values you created in the previous steps.

 {% highlight sql %}
 WITH ProcessedData as (